sGabunia/social-newsfeed/README.md

 It's a small project, so structure is as simple, as possible.
 Not using index files in folders for exports.

+## State managment
+- Have not used any outside react, On initial load I fetch user with big stale time, mocking auth, so with react query I get the user without sending new request

+## React design patters
+- Used slot and composition patterns in Post component, to keep components small

 ## Features

 ### 📝 Posts